ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 ### Hardware for expansion nodes

-One IBM Cloud bare metal server, with the configuration presented in [vCenter Server instance  components](../vcenter/vc_vcenterserveroverview.html#vcenter-server-components).
+One IBM Cloud bare metal server with the configuration presented in [vCenter Server instance  components](../vcenter/vc_vcenterserveroverview.html#vcenter-server-components).

 ### Licenses and fees for expansion nodes